 Hasselt for fashion gurus

 Hasselt is one of the most exclusive shopping and fashion cities in the country.
 From small streets with exclusive and alternative boutiques to large shopping streets and the real shopping boulevard Quartier Bleu, here you will find it all within walking distance of each other.
-Fashion aficionados pop into the Fashion Museum, where there is always an exhibition on fashion history and contemporary trends.
+Fashion lovers pop into the Hasselt Fashion Museum, where there is always an exhibition on fashion history and contemporary trends.

 Culture, from museum to wall

 Those who want to soak up some culture will not be disappointed.
 This city is the place to be for street art lovers.
 Many facades are beautifully decorated.
-If you don't want to miss a single graffiti gem, use the Street Art Cities app.
-Z33 - House for Contemporary Art, Design and Architecture - is located next to the Begijnhof in the middle of the city, and recently got a completely new exhibition building.
+If you don't want to miss a single graffiti gem, use the Street Art Cities App.
+Z33 - House for Contemporary Art, Design and Architecture - is located next to the beguinage in the middle of the city, and recently got a completely new exhibition building.
 In Het Stadsmus, a city museum for young and old, you can learn more about the historical heritage of the city.

 Hasselt tastes good

 The gourmets among us are also in the right place in Hasselt.
 From breakfast to dinner: there is no shortage of tasty places to go.
 Have a drink in one of the taverns on the Fruitmarkt, the Grote Markt or the Kolonel Dusartplein.
 Jenever is Hasselt's drink par excellence.
 They are so fond of this liqueur that they have a whole museum about it, the Jenevermuseum.
 And yes, you will not leave without a taste test!
 Another delicious regional product is Hasselt speculaas.